SamHadley/red-badger-martian-robots/README.md

 ### 1. Modular Design
 The code is split into three main components:

-- main.py: Handles input/output and orchestrates the core logic by calling the MartianRobots class.
+- ```main.py```: Handles input/output and orchestrates the core logic by calling the ```MartianRobots``` class.
 It focuses on processing the input data, feeding it to the core logic, and writing results to an output file.
-- martian_robots.py: Contains the main logic of the robot simulation through the MartianRobots class.
+- ```martian_robots.py```: Contains the main logic of the robot simulation through the ```MartianRobots``` class.
 This class encapsulates the grid, robot movements, and boundary checks.
 It keeps the logic clean and separated from input handling.
-- test_martian_robots.py: Contains unit and integration tests to ensure that the simulation behaves as expected.
+- ```test_martian_robots.py```: Contains unit and integration tests to ensure that the simulation behaves as expected.
 Tests are separated to focus on individual methods (unit tests) and end-to-end scenarios (integration tests).

 ### 2. Robot Movements
 Each robot moves based on a set of instructions:

 - Turning (L and R): These commands rotate the robot 90 degrees left or right without changing its position.
 - Moving Forward (F): This command moves the robot one unit forward in the direction it is facing.
 The movement is bounded by the grid, and if a robot tries to move off the grid, it will be marked as "lost."

-This movement logic is encapsulated in the MartianRobots class, which has dedicated methods (turn_left(), turn_right(), move_forward()) for each command.
+This movement logic is encapsulated in the ```MartianRobots``` class, which has dedicated methods (```turn_left()```, ```turn_right()```, ```move_forward()```) for each command.
 By separating these concerns, the logic remains clean, testable, and maintainable.

 ### 3. Scenting Mechanism
 When a robot is lost by moving out of bounds, a "scent" is left at its last known position.
 This prevents future robots from becoming lost if they try to move off the grid at the same location.
-The choice to use a set (self.scented_positions) allows for fast lookups of previously scented positions, ensuring efficient checking for each robot's movements.
+The choice to use a set (```self.scented_positions```) allows for fast lookups of previously scented positions, ensuring efficient checking for each robot's movements.

 This feature ensures that robots can behave more intelligently by recognizing dangerous positions on the grid and avoiding repeated losses.

 ### 4. Grid Boundary Constraints
 The grid dimensions are provided as input, with the assumption that they are non-negative integers.
-If the grid dimensions are zero or negative, the program raises a ValueError, preventing the simulation from running with invalid grid sizes.
+If the grid dimensions are zero or negative, the program raises a ```ValueError```, preventing the simulation from running with invalid grid sizes.
 This design choice ensures that the grid is always a valid, playable space.

 ### 5. Command Flexibility
-While the simulation currently supports three commands (L, R, F), the architecture of the MartianRobots class is future-proofed to allow easy extension.
-The self.commands dictionary maps each command to its corresponding method, making it simple to add new commands in the future.
+While the simulation currently supports three commands (L, R, F), the architecture of the ```MartianRobots``` class is future-proofed to allow easy extension.
+The ```self.commands``` dictionary maps each command to its corresponding method, making it simple to add new commands in the future.

 ### 6. Error Handling
 The code includes basic error handling for invalid input and file handling: